 Why are LGBTQ people so much more likely to use tobacco and vape?
 For the same reasons straight people do – stress, mostly.

 But our stress is different.
 Most people can’t relate to the stress of being discriminated against.
 The stress of not being accepted by your family.
-The stress of being singled out for abuse for who you are.
+The stress of being singled out for who you are.